-Nothing preoccupied the mind of an Edwardian hostess so much as planning a dinner party.
-From matters of food and drink, to table service, to the guest list and matters of precedence, every detail was of the utmost importance, and a dinner of tepid or cold food, of dull guests, and of the seating arrangements which didn’t take the rank and form of each guest into account, could doom a lady’s social aspirations in one evening.
+Nothing preoccupied the mind of an Edwardian hostess so much as the planning of a dinner party.
+From matters of food and drink, table service, the guest list, and matters of precedence, every detail was of the utmost importance.
+A dinner of tepid or cold food, of dull guests, and of seating arrangements that did not take the rank and form of each guest into account could doom a lady’s social aspirations in one evening.

 The dinner hour was approximately eight to nine, and guests were expected to appear at least fifteen minutes prior to the time listed on the invitation.
-By the 1900s, the long, slow, and heavy meals of the mid-nineteenth century had disappeared: now hostesses preferred their dinner parties swift and filling (though this was taken to the extreme by Mrs. Stuyvesant Fish, who would hurry her guests through eight or nine courses in forty minutes), most likely to make time for evening entertainments.
+The long, slow, and heavy meals of the mid-nineteenth century had disappeared by the Edwardian era: now hostesses preferred their dinner parties swift and filling (though this was taken to the extreme by Gilded Age hostess Mrs. Stuyvesant Fish, who would hurry her guests through eight or nine courses in forty minutes), most likely to make time for evening entertainments.

-Until the guests have taken their seats, the host remained standing, and motioned to each couple where he wished them to sit.
+The host remained standing until the guests had taken their seats, and he motioned to each couple where he wished them to sit.
 When the host did not indicate where the guests were to sit, precedence took over, and each lady and gentleman sat near the host or hostess according to their rank.
-In seating, the host and the lady he took in to dinner sat at the bottom of the table, she sitting at his right hand.
+The host and the lady he took in to dinner sat at the bottom of the table, she sitting at his right hand.
 The hostess sat at the top of the table, and the gentleman who brought her in to dinner sat at her left.
 According to precedence, the lady second in rank sat at the host’s left hand, and the other female guests sat at the right of the gentleman who took her in to dinner.
-It was at large dinner parties where place-cards with the names of the guests were placed on the table, and in some instances, the name of each guest was printed on a menu and placed in front of each cover.
-The menus themselves were placed along the table, each viewed by one or two persons.
+Place cards with the names of each guest were used at large dinner parties, and in some instances, the name of each guest was printed on a menu and placed in front of each cover.
+The menus themselves were placed along the table, each viewable by one or two persons.
 These menus could be simple or elaborate, depending on the hostess’s tastes, and the dishes available in each course were written in French.

-There were a variety of methods for decorating the table, though they were a matter largely of taste rather than etiquette.
-The basic table setting was of a mixture of high and low center pieces, low specimen glasses placed the length of the table and trails of creepers and flowers laid on the tablecloth.
-The fruit for dessert was usually arranged down the center of the table, amidst the flowers and plate.
-Some dinner tables were decorated with a variety of French conceits, while some were sparse, save the flowers and the plate.
+For table decoration, there were a number of variations available, though they were largely a matter of taste than of etiquette.
+The basic table setting was of a mixture of high and low center pieces, low specimen glasses placed the length of the table, and trails of creepers and flowers laid on the tablecloth.
+The fruit to be eaten for dessert was usually arranged down the center of the table, amidst the flowers and plate.
+Some dinner tables were decorated with a variety of French conceits (centerpieces), whilst others were sparse, save for the flowers and the plate.
 Lighting was an important feature, and though electric lights were in vogue when possible, it was not uncommon to dine by old-fashioned lamps and wax candles.
-Accompanying the decorations and lighting was the “cover,” which is the place laid at the table for each person, and consisted of a tablespoon for soup, fish knife and fork, two knives, two large forks, and glasses for the wines to be served.
+Accompanying the decorations and lighting was the “cover,” which was the place laid at the table for each person, and consisted of a spoon for soup, a fish knife and fork, two knives, two large forks, and glasses for the wines being served.

-Dinner ended in town about half an hour after the men joined the women in the drawing room.
+Dinner ended in town about half an hour after the gentlemen joined the ladies in the drawing room.
 In the country, it was common to begin games or play cards into the wee hours of the night.
 There was no etiquette for leave-taking, and after the host and hostess saw each guest into his or her or their carriages, their duties were done for the night.

 Manners and Rules of Good Society by A Member of the Aristocracy